Skip to Content

 4| Witness the Alms Giving Ceremony

 The temples of Luang Prabang house many monks and novices, and they are cared for by the people of Luang Prabang who ceremonially give alms to the monks every day.
-Visitors can participate in the ceremony by arriving downtown early in the morning (I suggest to be out by 5 am otherwise you risk missing it).

-Please be considerate: this is a religious ceremony.
-Knees and shoulders need to be covered.
-Sit quietly on the sidewalk on the main read and stay silent while you see the procession of the monks.
 There are women selling rice to tourists, but this is not a circus.
-I suggest you refrain from participating in the offering, and you just watch the locals carrying food offerings to give the monks who graciously accept and offer blessings in return.
+I suggest you refrain from participating in the offering and just watch as the locals give their food offerings to the monks, who graciously accept them and offer blessings in return.

 After you’ve seen enough, I suggest you try and wander around the streets away from the main one.
 You might be able to see the offering ceremony without any other tourists in sight.